ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 # Example: Estimating an AR(1) process with noise

-In this example we show the main features of the package.
 Consider a stochastic process that is a sum of an AR(1) process and a white noise as follows:

 ```math
 \begin{align*}